 #2) Customer to close the 4160-volt switch connecting to the overhead 4160-volt line.
 The Substation A 4160-volt switchgear will now be back-fed from Substation B.

-#3) Customer to close Substation B’s 4160-volt disconnect for the line connecting to Substation A.
+#3) Customer to close Substation B’s 4160-volt disconnect connecting to Substation A.

 #5) Contractor to proceed with demo and construction.
-This includes the 69,000-volt structure and equipment, and the main transformer.
+This includes the demo of the 69,000-volt structure and supporting equipment, and the main transformer.

-#6) Utility to install span from pole to new 69,000-volt incoming structure.
+#6) Utility to install span from utility pole to new 69,000-volt incoming structure.

 #7) Contractor to test and commission transformer and 69,000-volt equipment.

-#8) Customer to de-energize 4160-volt line from Substation B to Substation A.
+#8) Customer to de-energize the 4160-volt line from Substation B to Substation A.